Sissification

 Psychology

 Common proposed drivers include the release found in surrendering control, the erotic charge of transgressing gender norms within a safe frame, and the appeal of transformation: of being "remade" by a partner.
-As Wikipedia's account and clinical commentary stress, the practice is distinct from gender identity: the submissive partners are typically cisgender men who do not identify as women and treat the scene as play, although it can overlap with broader cross-dressing or transformation interests.
+As the encyclopedic account and clinical commentary stress, the practice is distinct from gender identity: the submissive partners are typically cisgender men who do not identify as women and treat the scene as play, although it can overlap with broader cross-dressing or transformation interests.
 The evidence base is thin: most analysis is qualitative or drawn from professional-domination accounts rather than controlled study, and theories of mechanism remain contested.

 Prevalence & culture